matuzo/HTMHell/hell/adventcalendar/2025/31/index.md

 console.log(element.validationMessage); // returns the error message if invalid
 ```

-We'll use the Constraint Validation API to create your own error messages that are properly associated with form fields.
+We'll use the Constraint Validation API to create our own error messages that are properly associated with form fields.
 Here's a simple example:

 ```html
 <form id="my-form">